 The first few weeks of school are likely to be exhausting for your child, so try to stick to a regular morning and evening routine – keep the same mealtimes, playtime and bedtime.
 This will help your child to settle in to school faster, as well as ensuring they are well rested and have the energy to learn.

 Did you read to your child at bedtime every night before they started school?
 Great, keep doing it!
 Did you play counting games when you went for a walk?
 Keep doing that too!
 Continuing these familiar activities keeps some consistency in their changing lives, and supports your child’s transition into school.
 It also shows your child that you want to keep helping them learn, even though they have started school now.

 Most kids are keen to talk about school, so it’s easy to show your interest in what they are doing.
 Ask about different areas – what they are learning, their teachers, other kids, special activities, what’s coming up.
 Don’t be surprised if your child doesn’t seem to know very much about things that you think are important, such as when a particular event is happening – it takes a long time to develop planning and organisation skills!
-If the school talk doesn’t flow, see our articles How was school today?
-Good. and School talk – digging deeper.
+If the school talk doesn’t flow, see our related articles below.

 Encourage independence and responsibility